CIP-Hackaton/Arbues_CIP_notes/README.md

-# Sistema de Análisis y Predicción para Cultivos de Papa en Perú
+# Analysis and Prediction System for Potato Crops in Peru

-## 📋 Descripción General
+## 📋 Overview
-Este proyecto implementa un sistema integral para el análisis y predicción de cultivos de papa en Perú, combinando datos geoespaciales, climáticos y agrícolas.
-El sistema utiliza modelos de aprendizaje profundo y series temporales para predecir rendimientos y demanda de diferentes variedades de papa.
+This project implements a comprehensive system for the analysis and prediction of potato crops in Peru, integrating geospatial, climatic, and agricultural data.
+The system uses deep learning models and time series analysis to forecast yields and demand for various potato varieties.

-## 🏗️ Estructura del Proyecto
+## 🏗️ Project Structure

 ### /ArchivosForBackend
-Contiene los modelos entrenados y tablas de relación listos para usar en producción:
+Contains trained models and relationship tables ready for production use:
-- Modelo neural principal para predicción de características de cultivo
+- Main neural model for crop characteristic prediction
-- Modelos SARIMA para predicción de demanda por variedad
+- SARIMA models for demand forecasting by variety
-- Tablas de mapeo y normalización
+- Mapping and normalization tables

 ### /TablasDiego
-Repositorio central de datos geográficos y climáticos:
+Central repository for geographic and climatic data:
-- Datos de agrobiodiversidad (No usaremos)
+- Agrobiodiversity data (Not used)
-- Mapas de concentración de especies (No usaremos)
+- Species concentration maps (Not used)
-- Datos climatológicos procesados (temperatura, precipitación, nevada, erosion,clasificacion del clima)
+- Processed climatological data (temperature, precipitation, snowfall, erosion, climate classification)
-- Archivos SHP para procesamiento geoespacial
+- SHP files for geospatial processing

 ### /ENTRENAMIENTO
-Notebooks y datos para el entrenamiento del modelo principal:
+Notebooks and data for training the main model:
-- Modelo neural para mapeo vector-a-vector (de vector de caracteristicas del punto espacio-temporal a caracteristicas de la papa)
+- Neural model for vector-to-vector mapping (from spatiotemporal feature vectors to potato characteristics)
-- Tablas de características de variedades de papa
+- Tables of potato variety characteristics
-- Datasets preparados para entrenamiento
+- Prepared datasets for training

 ### /Demanda
-Análisis y modelado de demanda de papa:
+Potato demand analysis and modeling:
-- Modelos SARIMA por variedad
+- SARIMA models by variety
-- Datos históricos de precios y volumen
+- Historical price and volume data
-- Scripts de procesamiento y preparación de datos
+- Data processing and preparation scripts

 ### /Rendimiento
-Análisis de rendimiento de cultivos:
+Crop yield analysis:
-- Datos de SISAGRI procesados
+- Processed SISAGRI data
-- Análisis de rendimiento por variedad y región
+- Yield analysis by variety and region
-- Datasets filtrados para modelado
+- Filtered datasets for modeling

 ### /TizontardioHistorial
-Análisis de riesgo de tizón tardío:
+Late blight risk analysis:
-- Datos históricos 2014-2016
+- Historical data from 2014-2016
-- Mapas de riesgo por distrito
+- District-level risk maps
-- Procesamiento de datos geoespaciales
+- Geospatial data processing

-## 🔧 Tecnologías Principales
+## 🔧 Key Technologies

-- Python para procesamiento de datos y modelado
+- Python for data processing and modeling
-- TensorFlow/Keras para redes neuronales
+- TensorFlow/Keras for neural networks
-- Statsmodels para modelos SARIMA
+- Statsmodels for SARIMA models
-- GeoPandas para procesamiento geoespacial
+- GeoPandas for geospatial processing
-- Selenium para web scraping de datos climáticos (no se llego a usar)
+- Selenium for web scraping climatic data (not used)

-## 📊 Modelos Implementados
+## 📊 Implemented Models

-### Modelo Principal (Vector-a-Vector)
+### Main Model (Vector-to-Vector)

-- Red neuronal que mapea características geográficas/climáticas a características de la variedad
+- Neural network mapping geographic/climatic features to variety characteristics
-- Entrenado con datos históricos y validación cruzada
+- Trained on historical data with cross-validation
-- Implementado en TensorFlow/Keras
+- Implemented using TensorFlow/Keras

-### Modelos de Demanda
+### Demand Models

-- Modelos SARIMA individuales por variedad de papa
+- Individual SARIMA models for each potato variety
-- Predicción de demanda basada en datos históricos
+- Demand forecasting based on historical data
-- Incluye análisis de estacionalidad y tendencias
+- Includes seasonal and trend analysis

-## 📁 Datos Utilizados
+## 📁 Data Used

-- Datos geoespaciales de distritos peruanos
+- Geospatial data for Peruvian districts
-- Registros históricos de cultivo (SISAGRI)
+- Historical crop records (SISAGRI)
-- Datos climáticos y meteorológicos
+- Climatic and meteorological data
-- Características de variedades de papa (basado en investigación científica)
+- Potato variety characteristics (based on scientific research)
-- Datos históricos de precios y volumen de mercado
+- Historical price and market volume data

-## 💡 Características Principales
+## 💡 Key Features

-- Predicción de rendimiento por distrito y variedad
+- Yield prediction by district and variety
-- Análisis de riesgo de tizón tardío
+- Late blight risk analysis
-- Pronóstico de demanda y precios
+- Demand and price forecasting
-- Mapeo de zonas óptimas para cultivo
+- Mapping of optimal cultivation zones
-- Análisis de factores climáticos y geográficos
+- Analysis of climatic and geographic factors

-## 🔄 Flujo de Datos
+## 🔄 Data Workflow

-- Procesamiento de datos geográficos y climáticos
+1. Processing of geographic and climatic data
-- Análisis y limpieza de datos históricos de las variedades de acuerdo a nuestras nesecidades
+2. Analysis and cleaning of historical variety data based on project needs
-- Hacer un join entre las historia de las variedades con la historia climatologica y otros factores como lo es le tizon tardio
+3. Joining variety histories with climatological and other factors, such as late blight
-- Entrenamiento de modelos predictivos
+4. Training predictive models
-- Generación de predicciones y recomendaciones
+5. Generating predictions and recommendations
-- Integración con backend para servicio en producción
+6. Integration with backend for production service

-## 📚 Investigación Base
+## 📚 Research Base

-- Características de variedades basadas en papers científicos
+- Variety characteristics based on scientific papers
-- Metodología de análisis de riesgo validada
+- Validated risk analysis methodology
-- Modelos de predicción fundamentados en literatura agrícola
+- Prediction models grounded in agricultural literature

-## 🛠️ Mantenimiento
+## 🛠️ Maintenance
-Los siguientes componentes requieren actualización periódica:
+The following components require periodic updates:

-- Datos climáticos (actualización mensual)
+- Climatic data (monthly updates)
-- Precios y volúmenes de mercado (actualización semanal)
+- Market prices and volumes (weekly updates)
-- Modelos SARIMA (reentrenamiento trimestral)
+- SARIMA models (quarterly retraining)
-- Modelo principal (reentrenamiento anual)
+- Main model (annual retraining)

-## 👥 Contribuciones
+## 👥 Contributions
-El proyecto es resultado de investigación extensiva y colaboración entre expertos en:
+This project is the result of extensive research and collaboration between experts in:

-- Ciencia de datos
+- Data Science
-- Agronomía
+- Agronomy
-- Climatología
+- Climatology
-- Análisis geoespacial
+- Geospatial Analysis

-Para más información sobre componentes específicos, consultar la documentación en cada subcarpeta del proyecto.
+For more information on specific components, refer to the documentation in each subfolder of the project.